 There are two ways to enter Mithral Mountain.
-The more obvious is the entrance that Bagrus Farmud created using his soften earth and stone spell.
-The dwarf charlatan centered the spell on a sealed stone door on the mountain's southern face, however, the novice spellcaster failed to realize that the magic would not work against worked stone.
-After futilely attempting to bash the sealed stone door into pieces, he and his retinue smashed their way through an adjoining span of natural rock and stone, thus creating the entrance that is visible today.
+The more obvious is the entrance that Bagrus Farmud created.
+The dwarf charlatan centered his efforts on a sealed stone door on the mountain's southern face.
+After bashing the sealed stone door into pieces, he and his retinue finally smashed their way through an adjoining span of natural rock and stone, thus creating the entrance that is visible today.
 The lodge is the less-apparent entrance into the mountain's inner workings.
 The dwarves under Thane Ilgar Ogradmek's grandfather built the impressive structure centuries earlier for the dual use as a lookout tower and a drinking hall.
-The lodge's difficult-to-reach location made it easy to spot encroaching trespassers trying to negotiate the daunting scree leading up to the enclave and also gave the thane and his soldiers an ideal vantage point to observe the movements of rival dwarven clans and other enemies throughout the region
+The lodge's difficult-to-reach location made it easy to spot encroaching trespassers trying to negotiate the daunting scree leading up to the enclave and also gave the thane and his soldiers an ideal vantage point to observe the movements of rival dwarven clans and other enemies throughout the region.